 Even if products in which we have an interest receive approval in the future, they may not be accepted in the marketplace.
 In addition, we or our collaborators or licensees may experience difficulties in launching new products, many of which are novel and based on technologies that are unfamiliar to the healthcare community.
 We have no assurance healthcare providers and patients will accept such products, if developed.
-For example, physicians and patients may not accept a product for a particular indication because it has been biologically derived (and not discovered and developed by more traditional means) or if no biologically derived products are currently in widespread use in that indication.
 Similarly, physicians may not accept a product if they believe other products to be more effective or more cost effective or are more comfortable prescribing other products.